debunking skincare hacks 3

 In my article on vitamin C, I’ve recommended some products that are safe for you.
 Don’t hesitate to read it for more information.

-Skincare hack #3: Coconut Oil as a Universal Moisturizer
+Skincare hacks #3: Coconut Oil as a Universal Moisturizer

 What’s the main claim?